 I've tested three coding agents over the last five months.
 Codex for one.
 Antigravity for three.
 Claude Code for the past one.
 Claude Code is now my default and I'm not going back.

 The honest version of this comparison isn't "Codex vs Claude Code" with a clean two-tool answer.
 It's a three-way story.
 Codex got dismissed early because it was slow and produced design work that needed redoing.
 Antigravity nearly held me for good and is genuinely better than Claude Code at a few specific things.
 Claude Code took the default for reasons that come down to Max plan economics and how Claude's features (skills, connectors, integrations) stack on top of the agent.
 If you're picking once and don't want to read the rest: install Claude Code.
+Although I'll be honest, since I first published this I've bought Codex again and given it a permanent seat for two specific jobs.
+That update is at the bottom.
 The case for each tool is below.

 Codex was slow and bad at design